-- A. In the Communications menu, select Configure.
-The Serial Port Configuration dialog box appears.
+- Commands window with the correct list of commands for your 25plus.If there is no communication:A. In the Communications menu, select Configure.
+The Serial Port - Configuration dialog box appears.
 Select the Comm port and baud rate for communication, and click OK. - B. In the Communications menu, select Connect (if Connect is grayed out, select Disconnect and reconnect). - C. If there is still no communication, check cabling between the computer and 25plus. - D. If there is still no communication, repeat Step A with a different baud rate and/or comm port, and try to connect again.
 Note that the factory-set baud rate is documented on the Configuration Sheet. - 4.
 Command the 25plus to stop data logging by one of the following methods: - Type Stop and press the Enter key, or - Pull the plunger switch out to the Off position